-The estimated annual effective tax rate for fiscal 2009 is 13% lower than the United States federal statutory rate primarily due to benefits of approximately 23% related to foreign earnings taxed at less than the United States federal rate and 5% related to research and development tax credits, partially offset by the impact of the increase in valuation allowance related to capital losses of 9% and state taxes of approximately 5%.
-The prior fiscal year rate was lower than the United States federal statutory rate primarily due to benefits related to foreign earnings taxed at less than the United States federal rate and the generation of research and development credits, partially offset by state taxes and an increase in the valuation allowance.
+The estimated annual effective tax rate for fiscal 2009 of 33% is less than the United States federal statutory rate primarily due to benefits of approximately 20% related to foreign earnings taxed at less than the United States federal rate and 5% related to research and development tax credits, offset by the impact of an increase in valuation allowance related to capital losses of 11%, the revaluation of deferred items of 6% and state taxes of approximately 5%.
+The fiscal 2008 rate was lower than the United States federal statutory rate primarily due to benefits related to foreign earnings taxed at less than the United States federal rate and the generation of research and development credits, partially offset by state taxes and an increase in the valuation allowance.